What is The Framing Effect?

 How Does The Framing Effect Apply to Marketing?

-People react differently to a choice if it’s presented as a loss or as a gain.
+The framing effect refers to the bias where people react differently depending on the frame of reference.
+For example, people will respond differently to a choice when presented as a loss or as a gain.
 A loss is believed to be more significant than an equivalent gain.
 Likewise, people have a preference to a sure gain over a possible gain, and a preference to a possible loss over a sure loss.

 Framing Effect Examples:

 Word Choice.
 Words matter.
 And the words you choose paint a different picture.
 No one knows this better than copywriting legends like David Oglivy, Eugene Schwartz, and John Caples.
 Don’t believe me?

 In one study, a group of 45 students were shown films of traffic accidents.
 After watching the film, students were asked questions about the accident, including the question, “About how fast were the cars going when they contacted each other?”

 What would you say?
 If you are like the students, your answer would be 31.8 MPH.
 However, the students did not know that one word was changed for each of the students.
 If the researchers change the word “contacted” to “hit,” the cars were estimated to be going at 34 MPH.
 And if instead they “smashed” each other, the students thought the cars went 40.8 MPH.
 That’s 28.3% faster, just by changing a single word!